this-is-tobi/homelab/docs/01-readme.md

 This project aims to build a homelab for personal testing on infrastructure, development, CI/CD, etc...

-It provides a complete configuration with common web services using ansible as a deployment tool for both infrastructure  (gateway, bastion and [k3s](https://k3s.io) cluster) and applications running mainly in Kubernetes.
+It provides a complete configuration with common web services using ansible as a deployment tool for both infrastructure  (gateway and [k3s](https://k3s.io) cluster) and applications running mainly in Kubernetes.

 It is a quick starting point for simple infrastructure needs or for testing various tools such as monitoring, alerting, automated deployment, security testing, etc...